aristophane015/credit-card-validator/README.md

 # credit-card-validator
-This is a simple JavaScript program to validate if a given credit card number is a valid Mastercard number.
+This is a simple JavaScript program to validate a valid Mastercard number.

 Features:
 Removes non-digit characters (like spaces or hyphens).